niivue/niivue-react/README.md

 instead of manually calling Niivue's myriad of methods such as `await nv.loadVolumes`, `nv.setOpacity`, `nv.opts.*`, and `nv.updateGLVolume`.

-Furthermore, `niivue-react`'s API is designed around URLs as identifiers whereas Niivue uses a mix of indices and IDs (which get confused easily).
+Furthermore, `niivue-react`'s API is designed to avoid using identifiers whereas Niivue uses a mix of array index numbers and string IDs (which get confused easily).
 For example, in Niivue you could call `nv.setOpacity(i, 0.5)` where `i` is the array index of the volume you want to change.
 In the example above using `<NiivueCanvas />` all we do is set `ventricle.opacity = 0.5` where `ventricle` is the volume we want to change.

 ## Another Example, Please